pranaysj/Balloon-Pop/README.md

 # BalloonPop_VSQUARE
 Assignment: Basic Unity Game with Python Scripting and PlayFab Leaderboard

-#Game Overview and Features
+## Game Overview and Features -

 The game is called Balloon Pop.
 It's a simple and easy game.
 When you start, balloons of different colors come from a rotating cannon and float up on the screen.
 You just need to click or tap on the balloons to get points.
 The game has a menu at the beginning, a part where you play the game, and another part at the end that shows your score.
 You can even submit your score to a leaderboard if you want.
 In the game, you earn points for popping balloons.
 But if you miss a balloon, your "escape points" go up.
 The game ends when your escape points reach a certain limit.

-#Pthon Script Integration and Implementation
+## Python Script Integration and Implementation -

 To run the Python file, follow these steps:
 1. Open the Gameplay scene in your game editor.
 2. Click on the Main Camera GameObject.